atroutt/atroutt.github.io/README.md

 Personal website of Audrey Troutt, an accomplished hands-on technology leader.
 This site showcases her experience, speaking engagements, writings, and teaching activities.

 ## Running the App
 Look, this is my personal portfolio site.
 Why would *you* want to run it?
 Are you me?
 If so, hi Audrey!
-Here's how you (I?) get it running locally if you (I?) forgot:
+Here's the most basic ai-generated instructions for how to pull down a repo and load it in case you (I?) forgot:

 1. Clone this repository to your local machine:
    ```bash